wizzomafizzo/MiSTer_GamesMenu/README.md

 # MiSTer Games Menu

 Launch and browse games directly from the MiSTer menu.
-Games Menu scans your game collection and creates a set game launchers in the menu matching your collection's folder layout.
+Games Menu scans your game collection, and creates a set launchers in the menu which match your collection's folder layout.

 This script works well with the [Favorites](https://github.com/wizzomafizzo/MiSTer_Favorites) and [BGM](https://github.com/wizzomafizzo/MiSTer_BGM) scripts.